• This field is for validation purposes and should be left unchanged.

 If you immediately think of the Pacific Highway when you hear someone’s doing a Sydney to Brisbane road trip you’re not alone.
 But while that coastal route has a whole lot of memories for a lot of people, for me it’s all about going the other way.

-The New England Highway is the quieter, inland route that takes you up over the Great Dividing Range, through some pretty spectacular scenery and into country towns and villages that I love.
+The New England Highway is the quieter, inland route that takes you up over the Great Dividing Range, and through some spectacular scenery and great country towns and villages along the way.

 Some of my earliest memories involve the drive from Glen Innes in the northern tablelands down to Newcastle for family holidays.
-Over the years I’ve seen new stretches of road put in place that bypass the towns, which is great when you’re in a hurry or a truck driver, but also means some people are blinking and missing some pretty wonderful places along the way.
+Over the years I’ve seen new stretches of road put in place that bypass the towns, which is great when you’re in a hurry or a truck driver, but also means a lot of people are blinking and missing some places that are worth exploring.

-When I was asked if I wanted to take a new Renault Koleos on a road trip somewhere I immediately said yes, and decided I wanted to hit a road I know very well and to go nice and slowly to see what has changed.
+When I was asked if I wanted to take a Nissan X-Trail e-POWER on a road trip somewhere I immediately said yes, and decided to take my time revisiting this road that I know so well.

-Now if you really needed to motor you could do a Sydney to Brisbane road trip the New England highway way in one long day.
+If you really needed to motor you could do a Sydney to Brisbane road trip along the New England highway in one long day.
 The drive takes around 11 ½ hours and you’d get to see the scenery but not much else.

-I highly recommend making the road trip the holiday in itself, so am including some pretty wonderful places to stay along the way.
+I highly recommend making the road trip a holiday in itself, so am including some pretty special places to stay along the way.

 Sydney to Scone – 282kms